IsithaT/Credit-Card-Category-Prediction/README.md

 # Credit-Card-Category-Prediction
-This program predict customer info has based on their data like age, income, etc.
+This program predicts customer info has based on their data like age, income, etc.